restic/restic/doc/manual_rest.rst

-          --repository-file file       file to read the repository location from (default: $RESTIC_REPOSITORY_FILE) --tls-client-cert file       path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n                  be verbose (specify --verbose multiple times or level --verbose=n)
+          --repository-file file       file to read the repository location from (default: $RESTIC_REPOSITORY_FILE) --tls-client-cert file       path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n                  be verbose (specify --verbose multiple times or level --verbose=n) --wait-lock duration         wait if the repository is already locked, takes a value like 5m or 2h (default: don't wait)

     Use "restic [command] --help" for more information about a command.